hone-labs/teal-interpreter/docs/configuration.md

 The opcode [`asset_holding_get`](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/#asset_holding_get-i) retreives the holdings of an asset for a particular account.

-You can configure asset holdigns for an account like this:
+You can configure asset holdings for an account like this:

 ```javascript
 {